Let's Encrypt Integration with Password Manager Pro

 - A pop up will open.
 If the domain server is a Linux machine, fill in the required details and click Save.

-- If the domain server is a Windows machine, download and install the Password Manager Pro agent for Windows server using the steps mentioned below:
+- If the domain server is a Windows machine, download and install the PMP agent for Windows server using the steps mentioned below:

-The Password Manager Pro agent package is a zip file comprising of the necessary executables, configuration files required for automatic verification of Let's Encrypt challenges through automatic domain validation.
+The PMP agent package is a zip file comprising of the necessary executables, configuration files required for automatic verification of Let's Encrypt challenges through automatic domain validation.
 You have to just unzip and install the agent on your Windows domain server after download.
 To download the agent,

 - Navigate to Certificates >> Let's Encrypt tab, and click Manage button in the top right corner.